Note: This article was refreshed in March 2022 to reflect the current state of the cleantech industry.

 What do your customers buy, really?
 Is it your product?
 Or is it something that your product gives them?

-Successful entrepreneur and marketing guru Seth Godin best illustrates this concept.
+Global marketing guru Seth Godin best articulates this concept:

 “No one buys a quarter-inch drill bit because they need a quarter-inch drill bit.
 What they need is a quarter-inch hole…No one needs a quarter-inch hole…what you need is to put the shelf on the wall.
 But you don’t really need that.
 What you need is a place to put the books that are cluttering your bedroom.
 But you don’t even really need that.
 What you need is the way you will feel when your spouse thanks you for cleaning things up.”